PreschoolKindergartenFirst Grade

 Build Academic Confidence: The Power of 'Playing School'

 Sometimes, a child's social anxiety is rooted in academic insecurity.
 Feeling capable is a huge confidence booster.
+And when kids get a few wins ahead of time, that classroom door feels less intimidating.
 This is where a great workbook can be a powerful tool.

 • 'Play School' at Home: Dedicate 15 minutes a day to 'playing school.'
 Let them be the teacher sometimes!
 The goal is to make 'school activities' feel fun and low-pressure.